-Welcome to the Conservation Governance Lab in the School of Forestry and Wildlife Sciences at Auburn University.
+Welcome to the Conservation Governance Lab in the College of Forestry, Wildlife, and Environment at Auburn University.
 Please click around and explore our pages to see the research that we’re doing to improve global environmental policy and conservation governance.
 War Eagle!

 The Conservation Governance Lab is directed by Dr. Kelly Heber Dunning.
 Dunning holds a PhD in Natural Resources and Environmental Policy from MIT, an MSc from Oxford in Environmental Policy, and a BA From the University of Florida.
 Dunning has worked in Southeast Asia, the Congo Basin, the United Kingdom, the Gulf of Mexico, and currently studying environmental policy and the collaborative management of natural resources.